 HR summoned me to hear their plan.
 They said I must return to my previous, lower-paid role and bide my time until a suitable vacancy arose.
 I said that was not what I wanted, thought for a moment and then said I would have to consider leaving if that was all they could do.
 Nobody ever resigned from BT in those days, so a better offer didn’t arrive.
 They decided to call what they clearly thought was a bluff.

 For the second time I walked away from a safe job, joining a small technology firm as its first PR executive.

 It was a calculated risk after BT, and I later learned of financial irregularities between the company’s UK and Italian offices.
 They made me redundant after a year but paid me more than I was entitled to, possibly hoping to keep me quiet.
 This provided time to think about what to do next.

 I applied for jobs in London, where all the PR roles seemed to be.
 I returned from one interview (with Cable & Wireless plc), swearing that I’d never live and work in London after experiencing my first rush-hour tube journey.
 Then, a recruiter introduced me to the late Peter Weighill, a pipe-smoking, Harrow-educated former Harlequins rugby player.

 Peter was MD of Hammond & Deacon, a Covent Garden-based PR agency.
 We got on well and he offered me an account executive role.
-Two years down the line, Peter and I, plus a couple of others, left the agency to start out on our own.
+Two years down the line, Peter and I left to start our own agency business with two colleagues.
 British Steel was our founding client!

-You can see the rest of my working life story over on LinkedIn.
+You can see the rest of my work life story over on LinkedIn.